sonuoha/BuildUSD/README.md

 - Core pipeline settings are fixed internally and ignored if provided here: `use-world-coords`, `model-offset`, `offset-type`, `use-python-opencascade`.
 - Anchoring/model offsets remain controlled by the converter; overrides are merged on top of the defaults where safe.
 Detail / remesh
-- `enable_high_detail_remesh` defaults to False; the iterator mesh is the base geometry. `--detail-mode`/`detail_scope` runs the OCC detail pipeline without remeshing unless remesh is explicitly enabled.
+- `enable_high_detail_remesh` defaults to False; the iterator mesh is the base geometry. `--detail-mode` runs the detail pipeline without remeshing unless explicitly enabled.
+- Detail scope is required when detail-mode is on: `all` (default when omitted) or `object` (paired with `--detail-objects`).
 - OCC detail meshes author under `/World/__PrototypesDetail` (and instance overrides when scoped); the base iterator tessellation remains the primary geometry path.
 - Detail engine routing:
   - `--detail-engine default` (default) tries IFC subcomponents first, then falls back to OCC.